eda-ricercatore/bibtex-analytics/README.md

 #	General Information

-This set of scripts is to perform data analytics operations and to clean up my
+This set of scripts is to perform data analytics operations on my *BibTeX*
-	*BibTeX* database.
+	database, and to clean it up.

 My *BibTeX* database is a large set of *BibTeX* entries.
 	Each *BibTeX* entry references a (research) publication.